 There isn’t much change to the recipe.
 The ingredients needed are similar to a roast recipe but first things first make sure you thaw the bird overnight before you put it on the roast.
 Get rid of the neck and excess fat and rub the bird with a generous amount of salt.

 While roasting you can add in some herbs, onions etc. but remember these have no bearing on the taste and are purely for aroma purposes.
 Remember to place it breast down on the pan.

 A turkey should be roasted to about 160°- 165°F which only can be accurately determined using a digital thermometer.
 Also, make sure all parts like the breast; thighs etc. are equally well cooked.
 It usually takes about 2.5-3 hours for a proper roast.

 How to brown it

-For a picture perfect thanksgiving turkey you’ll also need to brown it right.
-Most recipes will suggest you to continue to flip it over during the last 20-25 minutes of the cook but that’s more likely only going to results in more burns than brown.
+For a picture-perfect Thanksgiving turkey you’ll also need to brown it right.
+Most recipes will suggest you to continue to flip it over during the last 20-25 minutes of the cook but that’s more likely only going to result in more burns than brown.
 To get it perfect with a crisp skin use the broiler.

 Confused?
 Check out more tips below

 Serve it like a pro